• Proposed

 Conservation Actions

-Chlorogaster dipterocarpi was found in protected areas – the Danum Valley Conservation Area and the Tawau Hills Park.
-It is essential to guarantee monitoring of the known populations and protection of these sites, but also other old growth dipterocarp stands in this region that may constitute a habitat for this species.
+Chlorogaster dipterocarpi has been found in protected areas – the Danum Valley Conservation Area and potentially in the Tawau Hills Park.
+It is essential to monitor the known subpopulations and protect these sites, as well as also other old growth dipterocarp stands in this region that may constitute a habitat for this species.
+Given that there are so few known sites, it is important to monitor the known subpopulations.
+Targeted search efforts are needed to confirm whether the distribution of the species is limited to these locations.

 Country occurrence